amhhernandez/nodejs-module-creator/README.md

 ## Description

-This is an experimental bash script that helps to create new endpoints (module) with some common resources a developer always create, with a base code.
+This is an experimental bash script that helps to create new endpoints (module) with some of the common resources a developer always create, with a base code.
 As a plus, it detects whether your project is not a Node JS app and runs `npm init` for you.

 ## How to start